jongminkmg/Protocol/IF_Coverslip.md

    > Usually okay to skip.
 0.05% Triton-X in antibody incubation steps sufficient to permeabilize for the most part.

 5. Block cells for 30 minutes at RT with PBST 3% BSA.
-   > Make 50uL drops of blocking solution on the culture plate lid.
-Put coverslips cell facing down. (for 12mm coverslips).<br>
+   > Make 60uL drops of blocking solution on the culture plate lid.
+Put coverslips cell facing down. (for 18mm coverslips, 30uL for 12mm).<br>
    > Block can be ~10 minutes to overnight (at 4C for O/N)

 6. Replace blocking buffer with 1’ Abs in PBST 3% BSA.
 Incubate O/N at 4C.